joshbrew/HEG_Arduino/README.md

 This is a near-Infrared setup for bloodflow.
 To do passive IR for metabolic information, just unplug the red LED.
 Brain metabolism is 90% correlated with bloodflow so it doesn't make much of a difference, and bloodflow is easier to understand and control so that's the default I chose.

+For more info, or if you want me to make you one (I'm working on a professional version), email me at: brewster.joshua1@gmail.com

 Note: See in HEG_Graph.png, the higher square peak is the IR, the lower one is the Red light.
 That's what you should expect to see from the sensor.

 #### Sample Graph (noisy):